mengbinhao/jack-note/docs/my/phone interview.md

 In Emerson my duty include writing automated scrips, set up automated test environment, analyzed automated report and enhance automated framework enhancement, I worked in Agile team lasted more than one year,but,due to emerson downsize itself, I went on to OUR United RT

 This is my current job, Most of my work is same as Emerosn's, The major difference is that I finish my task independently.
 I mean automation part, I do not have a colleague to discuss, to argue, to learn or to share, I have to make a decision.
-I have to push automation peoject move on, you know, this is very very imporant to me, I not only consider how to write scripts, but also consider how to accomplish automation project, like the automation technology selection, how to organize the project structure, set up CI environment, integrate JENKINS with TestComplete, I am not just create an item in JENKINS like before, in Emerson,but also build the JENKINS environment, so based on that, I feel more confident about my work and push myself a higher demands
+I have to push automation peoject move on, you know, this is very very important to me, I not only consider how to write scripts, but also consider how to accomplish automation project, like the automation technology selection, how to organize the project structure, set up CI environment, integrate JENKINS with TestComplete, I am not just create an item in JENKINS like before, in Emerson,but also build the JENKINS environment, so based on that, I feel more confident about my work and push myself a higher demands

 - then I was promoted to xxx position
 - Well a good example that come to mind is

-2. personality?
+1. personality?
 My personality is studious、easy-going、honest and adventurous
 - I believe that nothing is impossible to a willing heart.